Ayaneo Kun Handheld Gaming PC Performance Review

 Clicking into a text field causes the Windows Touch Keyboard to automatically handle keyboard input.

-Like any PC handheld, there are many choices to control system operation.
-The AyaSpace button on a fast menu allows one to access AyaSpace 2.
-Set your TDP, frame rate limit, and fan settings; check on performance statistics; activate the performance overlay; and more inside here.
+There are numerous options to manage system operation, just like with any PC handheld.
+The button on a quick menu allows one to access AyaSpace 2.
+Set your TDP, frame rate limit, and fan settings; open the complete version of the program, which offers many more options; and find more inside here.

 Almost all of the buttons—including the joysticks and triggers—can be set and altered.
 One may map the back paddles and other programmable buttons.
-The gyroscopes may be turned on or off as well as their sensitivity changed.
+The gyroscopes may be turned on or off as well as have their sensitivity changed.

 Here, Windows and AyaSpace 2 are overall simpler than they have ever been.
 Navigating Windows on a gadget like this will always have a learning curve, but Ayaneo has done a really wonderful job at making it as simple as feasible.